sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 With the introduction of Pages, versions X [TODO] and onwards of FTW now render content pages dynamically.
-Content can be managed through the Page Editor, which provides the editor with a graphical interface to input text, videos, links and images.
+Content can be managed through the Pages feature, which provides the editor with a graphical interface to input text, videos, links and images.
 FTW queries the [Asset Delivery API](https://www.sharetribe.com/api-reference/asset-delivery-api.html) to retrieve the most recent version of the content and uses it to render